FitzwilliamMuseum/fitz-unlocking-miniatures/content/markdown/blog/Avishi-Glory in the Little.md

 ## REFERENCES

-[1] Roe, Thomas, *The Embassy of Sir Thomas Roe to the Court of the Great Mogul, 1615-1619 as narrated in his journal and correspondence*, Volumes I-II, William Foster (ed.), Hakluyt Society, 2010. vol. 1. pp. 212-3.
+<sup id="fn1">1.
+Roe, Thomas, *The Embassy of Sir Thomas Roe to the Court of the Great Mogul, 1615-1619 as narrated in his journal and correspondence*, Volumes I-II, William Foster (ed.), Hakluyt Society, 2010. vol. 1. pp. 212-3.<a href="#ref1" title="Jump back to footnote 1 in the text.">↩</a></sup>

-[2]
-*Ibid.*, p.
+<a id="2">[2]</a> *Ibid.*, p.
 120.

 [3] *Ibid.*, p.
 214.

-[4]
-*Ibid.*, p.
+[4] *Ibid.*, p.
 113. Roe deems “Mogoll” India ‘the dullest, basest place that ever I saw and maketh me weary speaking of it’, before hoping for an expedited return to England.

-[5]
-Brown, Michael J., *Itinerant Ambassador: The Life of Sir Thomas Roe*, University Press of Kentucky, 2014, p.
+[5] Brown, Michael J., *Itinerant Ambassador: The Life of Sir Thomas Roe*, University Press of Kentucky, 2014, p.
 40.

-[6]
-Branfoot, Crispin, *Portraiture in South Asia since the Mughals: Art, Representation and History*, I. B. Tauris & Company Limited, 2018, pp. 86-7.
+[6] Branfoot, Crispin, *Portraiture in South Asia since the Mughals: Art, Representation and History*, I. B. Tauris & Company Limited, 2018, pp. 86-7.

-[7]
-Portrait of King Edward VI by workshop associated with Master John, NPG 5511 (https://www.npg.org.uk/collections/search/portrait/mw07313/King-Edward-VI)
+[7] Portrait of King Edward VI by workshop associated with Master John, NPG 5511 (https://www.npg.org.uk/collections/search/portrait/mw07313/King-Edward-VI)

-[8]
-Portrait miniature of Anne of Denmark, c.1611-12 (https://www.rct.uk/collection/420041/anne-of-denmark-1574-1619)
+[8] Portrait miniature of Anne of Denmark, c.1611-12 (https://www.rct.uk/collection/420041/anne-of-denmark-1574-1619)

-[9]
-Eaton, Richard M., *India in the Persianate Age: 1000–1765*, Berkeley: University of California Press, 2019, pp. 247-49.
+[9] Eaton, Richard M., *India in the Persianate Age: 1000–1765*, Berkeley: University of California Press, 2019, pp. 247-49.

 [10]
 Ibid., pp. 250-1.